badoo/RIBs/documentation/tree-structure-101/back-stack.md

 - Any element in the back stack can have an associated list of overlays
 - There can be more than one overlay in that list
 - If an operation removes the base element, all the overlays are removed too
-- If an operations pushes the base element back to the stack, all of them are removed from the screen; upon restoration, all of them gets restored
+- If an operation pushes the base element back to the stack, all of them are removed from the screen; upon restoration, all of them get restored

 ### Related operations
 - ```.pushOverlay()``` adds a new overlay to the base element